Moshe Kasher: Podcasts

 In 2011, Kasher, along with Neal Brennan (co-writer of Chappelle's Show) and DJ Douggpound (Doug Lussenhop of Tim and Eric Nite Live!), started a podcast called The Champs.
 Kasher said the following of the podcast in a 2011 interview with SanDiego.com: "It’s Doug dropping sound effects and beats over me and Neal kind of hosting an hour of ridiculous chat.
 We have a rotating black guy guest, there’s a different black guest every week."
 Guests of the show included actor/comedians Wayne Brady and David Alan Grier, as well as musician Questlove, adult film star Lexington Steele and professional basketball player Blake Griffin.
-The show has strayed from its guest format on occasion with guests such as comedian and actor Bobby Lee, former pornographic actress Sasha Grey, former Major League Baseball player Jose Canseco and actor Aziz Ansari.
+The show has strayed from its guest format on occasion with guests such as comedian and actor Bobby Lee, former pornographic actress Sasha Grey, former Major League Baseball player Jose Canseco, and actor Aziz Ansari.
 In 2014 The Champs was named "Best Podcast" as part of LA Weekly's "Best of L.A." issue.
 The podcast ended in 2016.

 In October 2014, Kasher premiered a new podcast on the Nerdist Podcast Network.
 Hound Tall Discussion Series is a live monthly podcast that covers a single topic.
 It's "an hour long chat with an expert and a panel of comedians, they learn all there is to know about things".
 The first episode was about harems and the expert was Jillian Lauren, author of Some Girls, while Pete Holmes and Beth Stelling made up the comedic panel.

 On 15 July 2019, The Endless Honeymoon Podcast co-hosted with his wife, Natasha Leggero, premiered on most platforms such as Apple, Spotify, Stitcher and YouTube.

 In 2020, Moshe and his brother Rabbi David Kasher began their podcast Kasher vs. Kasher to explore life during the Coronavirus pandemic.

 Personal life

-Kasher married fellow comedian Natasha Leggero (who converted to Judaism) in October 2015.
+Kasher married fellow comedian Natasha Leggero, who converted to Judaism, in October 2015.
 The couple had a baby girl in February 2018.

-He is a member of the Democratic Socialists of America.